joshbegley/nyt-latest/README.md

 `President Aleksandr G. Lukashenko’s visit comes shortly after the United States accused Beijing of preparing to give arms and ammunition to Russia to help its war on Ukraine.`\
 https://nytimes.com/2023/02/28/world/asia/china-russia-belarus.html?searchResultPosition=7

-**French Soccer Chief Quits Amid Abuse Claims but Pivots to FIFA Post**\
+**French Soccer Chief Resigns but Has a FIFA Lifeboat**\
-`Noël Le Graët resigned after an investigation found federation staff members had endured sexual and mental abuse, but he will stay in soccer: FIFA has hired him to run its Paris office.`\
+`Noël Le Graët quit after an investigation found federation staff members had endured sexual and mental abuse, but he will stay in soccer: FIFA has hired him to run its Paris office.`\
 https://nytimes.com/2023/02/28/sports/soccer/fff-le-graet-france.html?searchResultPosition=8

 **Ukraine War Squeezes Street Snack in Uganda**\